 Starting with a new company can be overwhelming for anyone, there is a lot of information to process and if not managed correctly can be a confronting way to begin any new role.

-Research shows employees are 69% more likely to stay with a company for three years or more if they experience a great onboarding process and it certainly something we see value in investing in.
+Research shows employees are 69% more likely to stay with a company for three years or more if they experience a great onboarding process and it’s certainly something we see value investing in.

 At C7EVEN we view onboarding as a key initiative to reinforce the new employee’s decision to join our business and ensure they don’t get a feeling of regret after their first few weeks in the job.
 When executed right onboarding has the potential to drive productivity and job satisfaction while boosting company culture with minimal disruption to your existing team.

 Image: The C7EVEN team together at a recent team workshop.

 To understand how effective employee onboarding can positively impact your business, you first need to understand the impact of a negative onboarding experience.